When's the best time to visit Panama?

 The time difference between Panama and the UK is GMT -5 hrs.

 What countries does Panama combine well with?

-A visit to neighbouring Central America countries, such as wildlife-rich, slickly organised Costa Rica; and Colombia, with the northern coast of which Panama shares a swashbuckling history.
+Combine your holiday to Panama with a visit to neighbouring Central America countries, such as wildlife-rich, slickly organised Costa Rica; and Colombia, with the northern coast of which Panama shares a swashbuckling history.

 What are the festivals, cultural and sporting events in Panama?

-Kuna festivals, San Blas islands.
+Kuna festivals, San Blas Islands.
 There are several festivals throughout the year, all of which feature dancing, traditional sports and feasts.

 Your edit for Latin American inspiration